Sanjay Kumar Paswan

 Sanjay Kumar Paswan (born 5 August 1973) is an Indian politician from Bihar and a member of the Lok Janshakti Party (Ram Vilas).
+He is currently serving as the Minister of Sugarcane industries of Bihar.
 He has been elected as the Member of the Bihar Legislative Assembly from the Bakhri in the 2025 Bihar Legislative Assembly election, where he defeated the incumbent MLA Suryakant Paswan of the Communist Party of India by a margin of 17,318 votes.

 He is regarded as one of the prominent leaders of the Lok Janshakti Party (Ram Vilas) in Bihar and serves as the Principal General Secretary of the Bihar state unit.
 He is also known for his long association with LJP founder Ram Vilas Paswan and the LJP(R) national president and Union Minister Chirag Paswan.

 Early life and education

 Sanjay Kumar Paswan was born on 5 August 1973 in Begusarai, Bihar, to Gulab Paswan and Sona Devi.
 He completed his Bachelor of Arts from Hindi Vidyapeeth, Deoghar, in 1998.